 - Blake Debassige as Rabbit's foster father Ron

-Noted elder aboriginal actor George Clutesi (who played Old Bernard) appeared in a an episode.
-In it he helps Hack deal with the importance of an ancestral medicine bag, and in the other he teaches Tafia the value of true art.
+Noted elder aboriginal actor, George Clutesi (who played Old Bernard), appeared in two episodes.
+In one he helps Hack deal with the importance of an ancestral medicine bag, and in the other he teaches Tafia the value of true art.

 The Stars of the Show-